AD70 Emergency Management

 An Emergency is defined as an event (expected or unexpected) that places life, property, or the environment in danger, and requires more than the routine public safety response.

-The Office of Emergency Management, under the direction of the Assistant Vice President for Public Safety and Police Services, is responsible for:
+The Office of Emergency Management, under the direction of the Associate Vice President for Public Safety and Police Services, is responsible for:

 - Developing, updating and exercising the overall University Emergency Operations Plan;